kubernetes/website/content/en/docs/concepts/workloads/pods/init-containers.md

 * Read about [creating a Pod that has an init container](/docs/tasks/configure-pod-container/configure-pod-initialization/#create-a-pod-that-has-an-init-container)
 * Learn how to [debug init containers](/docs/tasks/debug/debug-application/debug-init-containers/)
 * Read about an overview of [kubelet](/docs/reference/command-line-tools-reference/kubelet/) and [kubectl](/docs/reference/kubectl/)
-* Let's know about [types of probes](/docs/concepts/workloads/pods/pod-lifecycle/#types-of-probe): liveness, readiness, startup probe
+* Learn about the [types of probes](/docs/concepts/workloads/pods/pod-lifecycle/#types-of-probe): liveness, readiness, startup probe.